Writes trendy stories about credit cards.

 In which states?
 That depends on whether lottery tickets are sold in your state and where you shop for groceries.
 Also, odds are that the handful of states that have already approved Play at the Pump lottery ticket sales will greenlight this, too.

-More funds for education or more risk
+More funds for education or more risk of debt

 North Carolina Education Lottery spokesman Van Denton says the lottery has discussed the lottery-at-checkout program with Linq3, but hasn’t decided whether to sign up for it.